Arrangement and Description: Special Formats¶

 ALUA

-The following items should remain with ALUA collections:
+The following items should remain with ALUA collections when the processing archivist determines they should be kept:

-• Labor agreements/contracts and supplements (final draft only, and no more than 3 copies)
+- Labor agreements/contracts and supplements (final draft only, one access copy and one preservation copy)

 WSU